drlsn/auctions/README.md

 ## API

 **Access Roles**
+Each endpoint requires a certain role to be able to execute it successfully.
+Depending on a role the same endpoint might return different amounts of data.
+The roles, from the least to the most privileged, are:

-- Guest - no token required
+- Guest - no token required in authorization Header
-- Any Signed User - token required
+- Any Signed User - token required identyifing the user
-- Resource Owner User - token required and must be owner of the resource
+- Resource Owner User - token required and the user must be the owner of the resource
 - Admin - token required with administrator privileges

 &nbsp;&nbsp;&nbsp;&nbsp;